Boards & Commissions

 The Local Liquor Licensing Authority meets on the fourth Wednesday of each month, unless otherwise noted.
 Obtaining a liquor license in the City of Golden is a privilege, not a right.
 Liquor licenses are issued by the State and the City of Golden.
 The City cannot issue the local license until the State has reviewed and approved the application and issued the State license.

-The Parks and Recreation Advisory Board was created in 1982, and board members are appointed by City Council, representing Golden citizens.
-Board members are appointed by City Council and represent Golden citizens.
-The Parks and Recreation Advisory Board consists of seven members and one alternate, which serve four-year terms.
+The Parks, Recreation & Museums Advisory Board was created in 1982, and board members are appointed by City Council, representing Golden citizens.
+The Parks, Recreation & Museums Advisory Board consists of seven members and one alternate, which serve four-year terms.
 The board makes suggestions about policies and procedures, fees and charges, acceptance of park land, design of parks, and other projects relating to the Parks and Recreation Department.

 Commissions